 The Steering Committee comprises:

 Björn Kull, Head of Unit, Grants Office, Central Administration

-Annika Östman-Wernersson, Dean of Higher Education
+Annika Östman-Wernersson, Vice President, Chairperson of Committe for Higher Education

 Ann Langius-Eklöf, Vice Acting Head of Department, Department of Neurobiology, Care Sciences and Society